Here’s the ultimate list of air mattress alternatives for camping.

 So they probably won’t fit through the door of a regular-sized car camping tent.

-Transportation such a bulky piece of equipment will also be a pain in the neck.
-Futons will most likely be inconvenient to load into your truck and haul to the campsite.
+Transportation of such bulky equipment will also be a pain in the neck.
+Futons will likely be inconvenient to load into your truck and haul to the campsite.
 It’ll feel like college move-in day!

-But in return, you’ll be getting a sleeping alternative that feels almost exactly like your bed at home.
+But in return, you’ll get a sleeping alternative that feels almost exactly like your bed at home.

 If the idea of a mattress sounds appealing but you don’t want to deal with the space-hog nature of a futon, consider a folding mattress.